ilb225112/artist_identification/README.md

 ## Troubleshooting
 - **File not found**: Verify the relative path and directory structure
 - **CUDA/GPU issues**: Ensure your Kaggle notebook uses GPU accelerator
-- **Version mismatches**: Load models with the same library versions as used in training

 ## Course Information
 **Course Code**: UE23CS352A